-You discover a WhatsApp group at work containing insulting and hurtful accusations and asking for your, and other managers’, suspensions.
-Would it be fair to dismiss employees for joining that group?
+If you discover a WhatsApp group at work containing insulting and hurtful accusations and asking for you and other managers to be suspended, is it fair to dismiss employees for joining that group?

 Like so many workplace issues, it would depend on all the circumstances.
-But on similar facts in the recent case of Nigro and others v Knightsbridge Residents Management Company Ltd: 2206792/2020 and others, the employment tribunal found the dismissal unfair.
+But on similar facts in the case of R Nigro others v Knightsbridge Residents Management Company Limited, the employment tribunal found the dismissal unfair.

-The judgment highlights a few things that employers can do that might avoid that finding.
-Most importantly, your policies and the disciplinary decision should be as clear as possible.
+The judgment highlights a few things that employers could do to potentially avoid that finding.
+Most importantly, any workplace policies and the disciplinary decision should be as clear as possible.

 The facts